 The General Fund is the District's primary operating fund.
-It is comprised of two subfunds: The Corporate Fund and the Ambulance Fund.
+It is comprised of three subfunds: The Corporate Fund, Ambulance Fund and Post Employment Fund.
 The Corporate Fund accounts for the direct costs of fire suppression and an allocation of administration costs.
 The Ambulance Fund accounts for the direct costs of emergency medical services and an allocation of administration costs.
+The Post Employment Fund accounts for compensated absence payouts that utilize the District's current financial resources.